The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train companies||London North Eastern Railway or Grand Central Trains|

 Trains from London to Newcastle upon Tyne cover the 246 miles (397 km) long trip taking on average 2 h 50 min with our travel partners like London North Eastern Railway or Grand Central Trains.
-Normally, there are 17 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £73, but the average price of train tickets is £81.
+There are direct train services available.
+While the average ticket price for this trip costs around £58, you can find the cheapest train ticket for as low as £44.

 Trains from London to Newcastle are quite frequent, with journeys available daily.
 There are multiple trains available from London to Newcastle every day of the week.
 The trains on average take around 3h, depending on the time of day, sometimes more or less by around 15-20min.